jellebecude/getting-started-scan/README.md

 kubectl delete -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.0.0/deploy/static/provider/cloud/deploy.yaml
 ```

 If you really want to be sure all resources are deleted or when you run into trouble, then the cluster can always be resetted.
+Instructions at [1.3.1.
+Resetting Docker Desktop / Kubernetes](README.md#131-resetting-docker-desktop--kubernetes).

 ## 1.10.
 Known Issues